Original schematic illustration of an early single-main-rotor helicopter with tail rotor (Sikorsky VS-300 configuration; not a photograph).

 As we look back on VS-300 achievements, its contributions to helicopter development remain fundamentally important.
 The principles established through VS-300 development continue to influence helicopter design, demonstrating the enduring significance of foundational design concepts.
 The VS-300's legacy is preserved not only in historical records but in every modern helicopter that incorporates the concepts it pioneered.

 The VS-300's success demonstrated that vertical flight was not merely possible but practical.
 Its configuration, control systems, and operational procedures established foundations that continue to guide helicopter development worldwide.
-The comprehensive documentation of VS-300 achievements ensures that this revolutionary breakthrough is properly recognized and preserved for future generations.

 Further Reading and Related Works